🎉 Limited Time: Save 15% on your first order with code WELCOME15

 Where Zola wins

-Zero-fee cash funds via Venmo.
+Zero-fee cash funds via Venmo — the cleanest single differentiator.
 Zola lets you connect a Venmo account so guests can contribute directly without the 2.5% credit-card processing fee.
 The Knot doesn't have an equivalent.
 If your guest list skews younger and Venmo-fluent, this is meaningful — especially for honeymoon funds or down-payment funds where the fee adds up.

 The catch is that Venmo contributions don't show up in the registry's purchaser list the same way credit-card contributions do, so reconciliation requires checking your Venmo activity.
 ShipNote handles that — paste a Venmo activity export alongside your registry list and we'll dedupe.